luigisaetta/hf-audio-datasets/README.md

 You can find more details on WER [here](https://huggingface.co/spaces/evaluate-metric/wer) and in [this White Paper](https://www.cs.cmu.edu/~roni/papers/eval-metrics-bntuw-9802.pdf)

+**Text normalization**: to get a fair WER you could need to apply normalization to text (all lowercase, etc...).
+In this [NB](./whisper_pipeline_evaluate_atco2.ipynb) I'm using the same normalization techniques as in OpenAI Whisper code base.

 ## ATCO2 utilities
 To simplify the work on ATCO2 dataset, some utilities have been developed.